fznrival/Hum4n-B0T/README.md

-# Auto Daily Claim $RWT Humanity Protocol Bot
+# Auto Daily Claim Hum4nity Protoc0l Bot

 ## Introduction
 This bot automates the daily claiming of $RWT rewards from the Humanity Protocol using multiple wallets.
 It is designed to be easy to set up and use.